Hemocytometer Calculator

 Using a Hemocytometer Calculator

-A hemocytometer calculator simplifies the process of determining cell concentration.
+A hemocytometer calculator simplifies the process of determining cell density using a hemocytometer.
 By inputting values such as cell counts, dilution factor, and squares counted, the calculator automatically provides the concentration in cells/mL.
 This tool saves time and reduces the risk of manual calculation errors, particularly in high-throughput laboratories.

 Trypan blue is a stain that allows you to distinguish dead cells from living cells.
 When mixed with your cell sample, any dead cells will be stained blue by the dye, meaning that you can count only those cells that are living and viable.